 Non-accidental injuries (NAI) to children

-If the Police want to interview you about any allegation related to your child, it is essential you speak to us first in confidence before agreeing to be interviewed.
+If the Police want to interview you about any allegation of non-accidental injury related to your child, it is essential you speak to us first in confidence before agreeing to be interviewed.
 We provide free 24-hour expert advice and free attendance at the Police Station.

-We have unrivalled expertise and experience in providing expert advice to parents, relatives or grandparents on Social Services and Police involvement.
-We can respond immediately to an emergency.
+We have unrivalled expertise in providing advice to parents and relatives including grandparents on Social Services and Police involvement.
+We can respond immediately to an emergency 24 hours a day, 7 days a week.

 If an injury has occurred to a child in your care and you are not the birth parent of the child, it is important to seek expert advice from Kings Solicitors before speaking to social workers or the Police.